-Ms. Emerald grew up in a orphanage in Northern Burma started by her grandmother for the Karen people.
-When her grandmother and parents were killed by the Japanese in WWII she felt called by the Lord to continue caring for the children.
-She never lost her vision and today at 86 years of age she ministers to 147 orphans in the same orphanage that her grandmother started over a 100 years ago.
+Ms. Emerald grew up in an orphanage in Northern Burma started by her grandmother for the Karen people.
+When the Japanese killed her grandmother and parents in WWII she felt called by the Lord to continue caring for the children.
+She never lost her vision, and today at 86 years of age, she ministers to 147 orphans in the same orphanage that her grandmother started over 100 years ago.

 Over the past 40 years, the Burmese government has been slaughtering the Karen and burning their villages to the ground.
 You can find a video about this tragedy at the end of the post.

-This orphanage is not an institution but rather a Christian home for the children that can be fondly looked back to for years.
-A home with a mother that loves them dearly where each child has responsibilities whether cleaning the toilets, or helping in the kitchen and where older kids help the younger kids.
-Each child attends school whether in the pre-school on the property or local schools.
+This orphanage is not an institution but rather a Christian home for children.
+A home with a mother that loves them dearly, where each child has responsibilities, whether cleaning the toilets or helping in the kitchen and where older kids help the younger kids.
+Each child attends school whether in the preschool on the property or local schools.

 Last year we celebrated Christmas with Ms. Emerald and the children at the orphanage.
 There was joy in our hearts as we sang carols and witnessed the children being taught about the love of Jesus Christ.
-The well-behaved children played and laughed and were very grateful for their Christmas presents: mosquito nets, blankets, hygiene items and toys and candy.
+The well-behaved children played and laughed and were very grateful for their Christmas presents: mosquito nets, blankets, hygiene items, toys, and candy.

-Vision Beyond Borders has known Ms. Emerald for over twelve years and can testify that she is a godly woman who is a modern day hero of the faith.
+Vision Beyond Borders has known Ms. Emerald for over twelve years and can testify that she is a godly woman who is a modern-day hero of the faith.
 Humility and grace shine through her!
-We would like to leave a legacy for Ms. Emerald and provide a future for her orphanage, a home where orphans can come and be welcomed with open arms.
+We want to leave a legacy for Ms. Emerald and provide a future for her orphanage, a home where orphans can come and be welcomed with open arms.

 This means that upon her death, 147 children will be homeless.

-Vision Beyond Borders would like to purchase land and build an orphanage to make sure these young people will continue to have a place to call home.
+Vision Beyond Borders would like to purchase land and build an orphanage to ensure these young people will continue to have a place to call home.

 Our plans include purchasing two to three acres of land in a smaller town where the kids can live in a more rural surrounding with room for a garden and livestock to help provide for their food.
-We want to have more room to exercise and play as currently they have a very small area to play with no room for expansion.
-We also hope to set up a small technical training area where the children can learn how to sew, a carpentry shop to teach the children how to build and a computer center.
-All these skills can be utilized in running the orphanage as well as prepare them with skills for livelihood.
+We want to have more room to exercise and play as currently, they have a tiny area to play with no room for expansion.
+We also hope to set up a small technical training area where the children can learn how to sew, a carpentry shop to teach the children how to build, and a computer center.
+All these skills can be utilized in running the orphanage and prepare them with skills for livelihood.

-A Burmese couple has been working with the orphanage for years and are being raised up and groomed to continue the work of Ms. Emerald, to provide a safe, clean environment where the children can thrive and be instructed in the ways of the Lord.
-The vision and heart of this orphanage will continue because we know God’s heart is for the downcast and oppressed, and that He wishes for all to know Jesus.
+A Burmese couple has been working with the orphanage for years and is being raised and trained to continue the work of Ms. Emerald, to provide a safe, clean environment where the children can thrive and be instructed in the ways of the Lord.
+The vision and heart of this orphanage will continue because we know God’s heart is for the downcast and oppressed and that He wishes for all to know Jesus.

 Trafficking of children is increasing in Burma.
 Young boys are being lured away by drugs while girls are taken to surrounding countries to be used for sex.
-Many times they are sold to Chinese men as young brides to give birth to children.
-After a few years the girls are then resold into sex slavery.
+They are often sold to Chinese men as young brides to give birth to children.
+After a few years, the girls are then resold into sex slavery.
 We are very concerned about the future generations of Burmese youth.

-Would you prayerfully consider a donation to help us purchase land and build an orphanage so that these precious children of God won’t lose their home with the very real possibility of being back on the street and subject to traffickers?
+Would you prayerfully consider a donation to help us purchase land and build an orphanage so that these precious children of God won’t lose their homes with the genuine possibility of being back on the street and subject to traffickers?